top of page

 Creativity Was Never Just Art

 Creativity was never meant to be limited to art.
-Creativity is how we solve problems and experiment.
+It’s how we solve problems and experiment.
 It’s how we imagine new possibilities and make meaning of the world.
 Math is creative.
 Science is creative.
 Building systems, relationships, businesses, routines, and our lives are all creative.
-When we reduce creativity to talent or output, we unintentionally exclude most people from something that is deeply human and deeply necessary.
+When we reduce creativity to talent or output, we unintentionally exclude most people from something that is deeply human and necessary.

 The Missing Ingredient: Play